 How do I enroll?

-Register online, in person, by fax, mail or touch-tone phone.
+Register online, in person, by fax,or mail.
 Use certificate code CE.CHILD-DEV-ASSOC.
 Visit www.aacc.edu/noncredit for details.

 AACC offers a variety of child care courses approved by the Maryland State Department of Education (MSDE) Office of Child Care, including family provider start-up classes, preservice training and continuing professional development.
 Visit www.aacc.edu/childcare or see the Schedule of Noncredit Classes.